Meet Our Faculty

 - Developmental Approaches to Psychologist Training

-Shepler, D. K., Ho, M., Zoma, P., & Bober, C. (accepted for 2014, August).
+Shepler, D. K., Ho, M., Zoma, P., & Bober, C. (2014, August).
 Face-to-face vs. online interviewing: Perceptions of empathy, competence, and alliance.
 Poster presented at the 122nd annual Convention of the American Psychological Association, Washington DC.

 Shepler, D. K., Zuhlke, D. M., Foster, S. D., & Sharma, S. (2013, August).
 Multicultural competency: Social desirability and self-report measures.
 Poster presented at the 121st annual Convention of the American Psychological Association, Honolulu, HI.